mobilecoinofficial/awesome-mobilecoin/directory/README.md

-# How to Submit your app
+# How to add your app to the directory

-Submit a description of your app, integration, project, or ideas in the apps directory.

-To add your project to the site, create a new subfolder in the awesome-mobilecoin/apps directory that contains a README.md that contains the following structure.
+Anyone can submit a description of an app, integration, project, or partnership to the directory.
+To add a project to the site, create a new subfolder in the awesome-mobilecoin/directory folder with a README.md that contains the following structure.
 You can also upload the app icon to this directory.

 ```
 ---